Sanjeet-panda-ssp/MLSP_final_project/README.md

 Ground rules:
 - Always, work in your own branch, so that you don't break something in the other's code.
+- Commit your work as often as possible.
+Every commit of yours is stored as a memory stamp in Git, hence your work can never be lost.
 - Make as many separate files for different programs as possible, keeps the codes small and cleaner
 - Always comment stuff out so that other partner can read your code too.
 - In the ReadMe file, always add a 2-3 line explaination of your every file you create (specially helper files, that the other person can import in his code"